cmhume/NetCDF_Tutorials/README.md

 ## What is a NetCDF file?

-NetCDF - Network Common Data Form developed by UniData for recording and sharing multidimensional scientific data
+NetCDF - Network Common Data Form (NetCDF) was developed by UniData for recording and sharing multidimensional scientific data.

-File ending = .nc
+File endings = .nc, .nc4

 ## GES DISC Tutorial - How to read and plot NetCDF MERRA-2 data in Python